yechyang/FED_Assignment_2/README.md

 - Provide users with an interactive and entertaining experience centered around guessing words, encouraging active participation and offering points that can be redeemed for discounts.

 #### Memory Game
-- Provides users with an engaging and stimulating experience focused on testing and improving their memory skills.
+- Provides users with an engaging and stimulating experience focused on testing and improving their memory skills through flipping of cards.
 Upon completion, users can earn points redeemable for discounts.

 #### Minigames
 - Provide users with brief, enjoyable, and often challenging experiences that are designed to entertain and engage.
 It is not only brief but it is also easy to understand.
 Furthermore providing a enjoyable experience for users to explore various games while earning points in the process.